-We learned a lot about both.
+We learned a lot about the TEFL industry.

 And hope you do too.

 1. China prefers ESL certification but Korea does not.

 China is a booming TEFL location right now.
 But do employers actually care if you have ESL certification or not?
 Our study reveals that for the most part yes they do.